luciocf/CP-Problems/README.md

-# CompetitiveProgramming
+# OI-Problems

-My solutions to competitive programming problems.
+My solutions to problems from Olympiads in Informatics.